 Healthy Venison Stew is a hearty stew made with marinated venison that’s so tender it will melt in your mouth.
 Let’s not forget the delicious veggies–potatoes, carrots, celery, onions and lots of spices.
-It’s perfect for a Wintertime comfort food.
+It’s a perfect Wintertime comfort food.

 This Healthy Venison Stew is just that – healthy!
 It’s the perfect diet meal.
 It’s very low in saturated fat, has no cholesterol, very low in sugar, very high in vitamin A, vitamin C, and protein and to put the cherry on top, it’s only 227 calories per serving–1 cup.
 Plus, it’s very filling, which means you’ll stay full for hours.